plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 We can enter a string value, and the program will respond to our input with our exact input.

-Given the challenge's name, our flag is probably hidden in this program's call stack - we can test this by sending a hexdecimal format string parameter, `%x`:
+Given the challenge's name, it seems likely that this challenge's flag is hidden in the program's call stack - we can test this by sending a hexadecimal format string parameter, `%x`:

 ```bash
 # ...